frontenddogma/web-development-glossary/manuscript/l.md

 : A family of programming languages with a long history and a distinctive, fully parenthesized prefix notation.
 Originally specified in 1958, Lisp is the second-oldest high-level programming language in widespread use today; only Fortran is older, by one year.
 The name “LISP” derives from “LISt Processor.”
 Lisp was originally created as a practical mathematical notation for computer programs.
 It has changed since its early days, and many dialects have existed over its history.
 Today, the best-known general-purpose Lisp dialects are Racket, Common Lisp, Scheme, and Clojure.&nbsp;[†](#w-lisp)

 Lit
 : A library for building web components.
-Lit, or “Lit 2.0,” was released in 2021. ℹ︎&nbsp;[lit.dev](https://lit.dev/)
+Lit, or “Lit&nbsp;2.0,” was released in 2021. ℹ︎&nbsp;[lit.dev](https://lit.dev/)

 Lite Mode
 : A data saving mode in the Chrome browser, formerly called Data Saver.